marwa9/Dataiku-Millenium-Falcon-Challenge/Readme.md

 5. Front-end:
    - [index.html](./templates/index.html) represents a user interface template to upload the "empire.json" file.
    - [app_Frontend.py](./app_Frontend.py): (i) reads and sends json files to the backend using an API request.
-Then, (ii) makes a API request to the [backend.py](./backend.py) to fetch the calculated odds and update the user interface with the result.
+Then, (ii) makes an API request to the [backend.py](./backend.py) to fetch the calculated odds and update the user interface with the result.

    **How to use front-end**